gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

-# Basic Chat Completion with Azure Inference SDK Using Key Authentication
+# Basic Chat Completion with Azure AI Inference SDK and Key Authentication

 ## Introduction

-This guide shows you how to perform a basic chat completion using the Azure Inference SDK in Python.
-You will use key authentication and demonstrate how to use `SystemMessage`, `UserMessage`, and `AssistantMessage` to interact with an Azure OpenAI model.
+This article demonstrates how to perform a basic chat completion using the Azure AI Inference SDK for Python.
+You will learn how to authenticate with a key, create a chat client, and use `SystemMessage`, `UserMessage`, and `AssistantMessage` to interact with an AI model deployed via Azure AI Foundry.

 ## Prerequisites

 - Python 3.8 or later
-- Access to Azure AI Foundry services
+- Access to Azure AI Foundry services with a deployed model endpoint

+## 1. Authentication

+Azure AI Foundry provides several authentication methods.
+This example uses **Key Authentication** with the Azure AI Inference SDK.

+Azure AI Foundry is a platform for deploying and managing AI models, providing endpoints for inference and integration with Azure services.

+To authenticate using a key:

+1. Go to your Azure AI Foundry portal.
+2. Select your model deployment.
+3. From the **SDK** dropdown, select **Azure Inference SDK**.
+4. Choose **Authentication type**: Key Authentication.
+5. Copy the **Key** and **Endpoint** values for use in your code.

-## 1. Developer environment setup
+## 2. Developer environment setup

 Select your preferred operating system and follow the steps below.

 === "Windows (PowerShell)"

     1. Open a terminal (PowerShell).
-    2. Create a new project folder:
+    2. Create a project folder:
         ```powershell
-        mkdir azure-inference-chat
+        mkdir azure-ai-chat-demo
-        cd azure-inference-chat
+        cd azure-ai-chat-demo
         ```
     3. Set up a virtual environment:
         ```powershell